 About Containers

-Lightweight and isolated environments including all the tools necessary to run applications.
+Lightweight, isolated environments that contain all the tools needed to run applications.
 They have become essential in the field of computing due to their flexibility and efficiency.

 What is a container?